jacquessham/DashExamples/PlotlyExample/Readme.md

 Coming Soon...

 ## Box Plots
-You may find how to create bar charts with Plotly in the <a href="https://github.com/jacquessham/DashExamples/tree/master/PlotlyExample/BoxPlot">BoxPlot folder</a>.
+You may find how to create bar charts with Plotly in the <a href="https://github.com/jacquessham/DashExamples/tree/master/PlotlyExample/BoxPlot">Box Plot folder</a>.

 ## Pie/Donut Charts
 Coming Soon...